 Buckle Up: The History of Seatbelts

-While it might seem like seatbelts— and mandatory seatbelt laws — have been around as long as automobiles, the first seatbelt wasn’t actually invented until the 19th century.
-Edward J. Claghorn of New York was granted the first safety belt patented (US Patent 312,085) on February 10, 1885.
+Though you might think that seat belts — and mandatory seat belt laws — have been around as long as automobiles, the first seat belt wasn’t invented until the 19th century.
+Edward J. Claghorn of New York was granted the first safety belt patented (US Patent 312,085) on Feb.
+10, 1885.
 This simple belt was a mere lap strap that used hooks and other attachments to secure people to a fixed object.
-From this patent, the seatbelt was born.

-While consumers were becoming more aware of the importance of seatbelts, this safety feature still remained an optional feature in the majority of American cars.
-The United States’ Congress finally recognized the mounting number of deaths due to car accidents without seatbelts, passing a new minimum federal standard for safety belts in 1963″so that passenger injuries in motor vehicle accidents can be kept to a minimum” (77 Stats.
-361).
-A year after setting these standards, the US Commerce Department then adopted several regulations in regards to seatbelt adoption, usage, and testing—many of which the Society of Automotive Engineers (SAE) had previously issued.
+Though consumers were becoming more aware of the importance of seat belts, this safety feature still remained optional in the majority of American cars.
+The U.S. Congress finally recognized the mounting number of deaths due to car accidents without seat belts, passing a new minimum federal standard for safety belts in 1963 to help improve passenger safety.

-Since the passage of the first seatbelt federal standards, the laws regarding safety restraints slowly evolved into the seatbelt laws we known today.
-While these laws in the US change depending on the state, the first mandatory law that required vehicle occupants to wear their seatbelts came into effect on December 1, 1984 in New York.
+Though these laws differ from state to state, the first mandatory law that required vehicle occupants to wear their seat belts came into effect on Dec.
+1, 1984, in New York.
 Since then, every state has passed its own law that requires the use of seat belts with Maine and South Dakota becoming the last two states to do so in 1995.